Olympic Airways Flight 954

-Olympic Airways Flight 954 was a Douglas DC-6B aircraft that crashed into a mountain near Keratea (approx. coordinates 37°48' N, 23°57' E), Greece, on December 8th, 1969.
+Olympic Airways Flight 954 was a Douglas DC-6B aircraft that crashed into a mountain near Keratea (approx. coordinates 37°48' N, 23°57' E), Greece, on December 8, 1969.
 All 85 passengers and 5 crew on board died in the crash.

-The crash
+Crash

 The flight was a domestic scheduled passenger service from Chania on the island of Crete to Athens.
 While on approach to Athens and with its undercarriage retracted, the aircraft struck Mount Paneio at an altitude of approximately 2,000 feet.
 The weather at the time of the crash was characterized by rain and high winds.

 The crash of Flight 954 was the deadliest aviation accident in Greek history at the time it took place, a record it maintained until the crash of Helios Airways Flight 522 nearly thirty-six years later.
-It is still the deadliest aviation accident involving a Douglas DC-6., and deadliest crash in the history of Olympic Airways.
+It is still the deadliest aviation accident involving a Douglas DC-6, and the deadliest crash in the history of Olympic Airways.